Report-Builder: Peer Rates

 New report alert!
-In addition to our market benchmarks report, we are excited to announce we're adding a new report to Signal: peer benchmarks.
+In addition to our market overview report, we are excited to announce we're adding a new report to Signal: Peer Rates.

-The purpose behind peer benchmarks is for our users to be able to track a set of providers' contracted rates everywhere they appear in-network.
+The purpose behind Peer Rates is for our users to be able to track a set of providers' contracted rates everywhere they appear in-network.

 The report enables quick side-by-side comparison of contracted rates amongst peers and automatic updating month-over-month to see how providers' contracts evolve (e.g., new networks they appear in, rate adjustments on existing contracts, etc.).

-Once you enter the peer benchmarks report mode, you will see the same set of panels you are familiar with for search mode — but with the following key differences:
+Once you enter the peer rate report mode, you will see the same set of panels you are familiar with for search mode — but with the following key differences:

-• Compared to search mode where you have to specify a payer, all you need to generate a peer benchmarks report is to select at least 1 EIN / provider group and a code — we will then query all the networks in our library to surface all the in-network contracted rates that appear in the provider's fee schedule disclosed by each payer
+• Compared to "Explore" mode where you have to specify a payer, all you need to generate a peer rates report is to select at least 1 EIN / provider group and a code — we will then query all the networks in our library to surface all the in-network contracted rates that appear in the provider's fee schedule disclosed by each payer

 Once you have access to the right EINs, NPIs, you can generate a report simply by selecting which EINs / providers or groups you would like to see rates for and then clicking "Generate Report":

-Then, for your given set of selected EINs and codes, peer benchmarks will automatically load in all the rates Serif Health has access to across our entire payer price transparency library:
+Then, for your given set of selected EINs and codes, peer rates will automatically load in all the rates Serif Health has access to across our entire payer price transparency library:

 • Additionally, for each code and EIN / group, you must select one of the following options to aggregate the data by: